-alls, ensuring young people have strong and uninterrupted ive impact on the lives of many young people by supporting their and entrepreneurship programs in the sectors where it operates. tional institutions such as Nurettin Çarmıklı Mining Vocational and ıbri Çarmıklı High School, Emine Saadet Çarmıklı Middle School, and the Ministry of Education to serve the nation. sustainability concepts through its basic sustainability training ng the Sustainable Development Goals (SDGs), Nurol Holding's of sustainability, global and national sustainability developments, nent System framework, Nurol Holding employees gained nption, and controlling energy costs. ellence and Quality workshops for quality managers and experts ital modules, best practices, and sustainability initiatives through ind sustainability departments of Nurol Group companies g.
-These sessions aim to enhance employees' awareness and
+- Guided by its corporate value of "social benefit," the Group has implemented numerous projects across Türkiye, including the construction of schools, libraries, sports facilities, and conference halls, ensuring young people have strong and uninterrupted access to modern education.
+Additionally, the Group makes a positive impact on the lives of many young people by supporting their development through vocational training, engineering, leadership, and entrepreneurship programs in the sectors where it operates. - Under the Nurol Education, Culture, and Sports Foundation, educational institutions such as Nurettin Çarmıklı Mining Vocational and Technical High School, Erol Çarmıklı Anatolian High School, Eyüp Sabri Çarmıklı High School, Emine Saadet Çarmıklı Middle School, and Çömlekçi Atatürk Primary School were constructed and donated to the Ministry of Education to serve the nation. - Nurol Group has raised awareness among its employees about the sustainability concepts through its basic sustainability training programs.
+These programs are designed around key topics, including the Sustainable Development Goals (SDGs), Nurol Holding's SDG priorities, corporate sustainability, the three core dimensions of sustainability, global and national sustainability developments, updates in reporting standards, and performance metrics. - Through awareness training conducted under the Energy Management System framework, Nurol Holding employees gained knowledge on improving energy efficiency, reducing energy consumption, and controlling energy costs. - Nurol Holding organizes IMS (Integrated Management System) Excellence and Quality workshops for quality managers and experts across its companies.
+These workshops facilitate the sharing of digital modules, best practices, and sustainability initiatives through company presentations.
+Additionally, employees from the quality and sustainability departments of Nurol Group companies participate in IMS Quality, Environment, and OHS standards training.
+These sessions aim to enhance employees' awareness and enable them to develop expertise in these areas.